SoapCode/HanabiGameSimplified/README.md

 There are only 2 players in the game, each turn they swap.

+The goal of the game, to create 5 card decks(5 cards each) of the same color in ascending order on the table by adding cards.

 Game starts when user enters specific start game command

 **"Start new game with deck(\s[RGBYW][1-5]){11,50}"** - for example: